Derived Satake category and Affine Hecke category in mixed characteristics: Introduction

 where $\AHck_{G,\Spec k}^{\eq}:=[L^+\cal{I}^{\eq}\backslash \Fl_{G,\Spec k}^{\eq}]$ is here called the affine Hecke stack in equal characteristics.

-The proof in \cite{Bez} also does not work in mixed characteristic.
-The problem is, for example, that we do not know Gaitsgory's central functor \cite{Gai} can be defined between the category of perverse sheaves, even if we use the mixed characteristic Beilinson-Drinfeld affine Grassmannian in \cite{FS}.
+The proof of (\ref{eqn:BezQlb}) in \cite{Bez} also does not work in mixed characteristics.
+The problem is, for example, that we do not know Gaitsgory's central functor \cite{Gai} can be defined between the category of perverse sheaves, even if we use the mixed characteristic Beilinson--Drinfeld affine Grassmannian in \cite{FS}.
 We do not know the pushforward functor by an open immersion of a generic point of a spectrum of a valuation ring preserves the perversity in the context of diamonds.